 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Colocasia esculenta (L.) Schott is the correct and accepted scientific name of this species of Colocasia.
+Colocasia esculenta (L.) Schott is the accepted scientific name of this species of Colocasia.
 It was first described as such by Heinrich Wilhelm Schott in Meletemata Botanica in 1832.
 It was first described as Arum esculentum L. by Carl von Linnaeus in Species Plantarum in 1753.

-Although we all know what an Elephant Ear and think it is grown for its foliage, it is actually grown for its edible tubers in other parts of the world.
+Although we all know what an Elephant Ear is and think it is grown for its foliage but it is actually grown for its edible tubers in other parts of the world.
 Here in the US, we mainly grow them as ornamentals.
 I could write a long page about the Colocasia esculenta but I would just be re-writing what others have said.
-If you want to know more about them, check out the information on the Wikipedia.
+If you want to know more about them, check out the information on Wikipedia.
 There are MANY other very good websites about the Colocasia and the other members of the Araceae Family.

 I started with two Colocasia esculenta bulbs in the spring of 2009.
 I know one came from Fred’s in Greenville, Mississippi but I don’t remember where the other one came from.
 Maybe Suzanne bought it from Ebay.
 Anyway, I planted one by the front porch and one in the backyard next to the old goldfish pool.

 The Colocasia esculenta ‘Black Magic’ next to it was bought as a starter plant.
 When I planted the C. ‘Black Magic’ the Colocasia esculenta had just started to sprout.

 Growing Colocasia esculenta for the first time was a real treat that has led me on an incredible journey.

 The above photo shows the first of several offsets produced by this AWESOME plant.

 2010 was a busy year, so I didn’t take many photos.